kumargandhi/angular-bootstrap-sample/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.

-**In this project we have eslint and prettier setup.
+**In this project we have code samples for Angular and Bootstrap.

-Read about the setup at https://kumargandhi.in/2021/09/28/setup-eslint-and-prettier-in-angular-app/

 ## Development server